 Blackthorn : Prunus spinosa

 Plant : Blackthorn can be an important early season forage for bees.
 It belongs to the Rosaceae family.
-These thorny spiny shrubs grow up to 4 m and can be covered in small white blossom early in the season, before its leaves emerge.
+These thorny spiny shrubs grow up to 4 m high and can be covered in small white blossom early in the season, before its leaves emerge.
 The fruit produced by this tree is known as the sloe berry.
-Its habitat includes hedgerows and margins of woodland.
+It is native to the region and it’s habitat includes hedgerows and margins of woodland.

-Flower : Blackthorn flowers between March and May.
-The flower is up to 30 mm in diameter and has 5 white petals, as well as 5 sepals.
-It has several stamen, with long filaments.
-The ovary is superior.
+Flower : It flowers between March and May.
+The flower is up to 30 mm in diameter and has five white petals, as well as five sepals.
+The flower has several stamen, with long filaments and is characteristic of the Rosaceae family.

 Click here to return to plants for bees index.